arjunjauhari/crowdfundingML-kaggle/documentation/report.md

     similarity matrix we might lose that variation as large number of similar features might just mask off those few important features.

-Method 5 - KMeans with centroids given explicitly {#method-5---kmeans-with-centroids-given-explicitly .unnumbered}
+Method 5 - KMeans with centroids given explicitly
 -------------------------------------------------

 We calculated the centroids with the mean of 3 projects given for each